Scandinavian coastal conifer forests: Fauna

 In the last decades, the red deer has migrated further north along the coast and also further inland.

 There are a large number of species of migrating birds in this ecoregion, as well as some that stay all year.
 Larger herbivore animals are moose and red deer (the latter only south of the Arctic Circle), as well as the smaller roe deer.
-Reindeer might occasionally come down to the coast north of Trondheimsfjord, but they usually stay at the highlands outside this ecoregion.
-Predators are few, as they have been hunted by man for centuries, exterminating brown bear and grey wolf in the coastal area.
+Mountain reindeer might occasionally come down to the coast north of Trondheimsfjord, but they usually stay at the highlands outside this ecoregion.
+Predators are few, as they have been hunted by man for centuries, exterminating Eurasian brown bear and Eurasian wolf in the coastal area.
 In some areas, they roam further inland in the taiga ecoregion, and might on rare occasions get closer to the coast.
-Red fox and the sea eagle are common predators in the area, the latter now being very common after decades of protection.
-There are also some lynx, mostly in the northern part.
-Hares, otters are common and one can even see european beavers although more rarely.
+Red fox and the white-tailed eagle are common predators in the area, the latter now being very common after decades of protection.
+There are also some northern lynx, mostly in the northern part.
+Hares, Eurasian otters are common and one can even see Eurasian beavers although more rarely.
 There are also some amphibians including the common frog and the smooth newt; the european viper can be seen south of the Arctic circle.